tyoshino/origin-wide-cors/README.md

-# Origin Wide CORS
+# Origin-Wide CORS

 Extra round trip caused by CORS preflight has been adding significant delay to XHR/Fetch with non-simple headers/method.
 This is preventing performance sensitive applications from adopting web platform.

-The Origin Wide CORS mechanism improves this by allowing an origin server to announce CORS capability and parameters widely across resources.
+The Origin-Wide CORS mechanism improves this by allowing an origin server to announce CORS capability and parameters widely across resources.

 ## Design points